The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 to remove or reduce barriers.
 Do not charge fees for use of on-site

 assistive devices, such hearing technology, descriptive video, or

-assistive technology on its multiple web-based platforms for people who
+has implemented an assistive technology called Readspeaker on its multiple web-based platforms for people who

 - WSD is exploring improved

 access to FM signal or hearing aids for students who are hard of hearing